Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Discussion

 \section{Discussion}

-In this paper, we extend QC to graph structures.
-We use a so-called GGD to find the minimum node of the potential function.
-Based on the above experimental process, this method is simple and effective.
-We conduct experiments on five datasets and compare them with six other graph clustering algorithms. we can make some conclusions, as a new clustering algorithm, QC has a good performance in graph topology.
-The implementation of graph clustering in QC relies entirely on $\sigma$.
-Below, we will provide a detailed explanation of how $\sigma$ affect the results of the algorithm.
+In this paper, we extend QC to graph analysis.
+We develop a so-called GGD to find the minimum node of the potential function.
+We conduct experiments on five datasets and compare them with eight other graph clustering algorithms.
+The implementation of graph clustering in QC relies on $\sigma$.
+Below, we will provide a detailed explanation of how $\sigma$ affects the results of the algorithm.
 We observe the influence on the experimental results by changing the values of the parameters.
-According to the Fig.\ref{fig:5}, we find that the growth of $\sigma$ is always accompanied by a "mutation".
-In Cora, Citeseer, Wiki and Cora\_ML datasets, This "mutation" always occurs in the interval between 150 and 160 of the parameter $\sigma$.
-But in Karate\_club dataset "mutation" occurs in the interval between 190 to 200.
-This happens because the number of clusters decreases dramatically over a period of time as the delta increases.
-Generally speaking, the influence of the parameters before and after the mutation on the clustering results is not significant.
+According to the Fig.\ref{fig:5}, In the five datasets used for the experiments, as the parameter $\sigma$ increase, the metrics undergo only one significant fluctuation.
+Before and after this fluctuation, the changes in the metrics tend to stabilize.

+Through our experiments, we have discovered that QC achieves impressive results by solely utilizing the graph structure as input, showcasing its superior flexibility compared to recent graph clustering algorithms.
+Additionally, by parallelizing QC, we have observed notable advantages in terms of time efficiency.
+Looking ahead, QC holds promise for diverse applications including bioinformatics, social network analysis, text mining, and beyond .